People's Republic of China (Free Trade Agreement)

 Exchange of information and enforcement

 The agreement commits both participants to share information regarding compliance problems encountered within their respective markets relating to the types of products covered by the agreement and also binds both parties to carry out enforcement activities on suppliers who supply products, or documentation, that contravenes the agreement.
-The compliance pathways applied through the agreement (e.g. GB based compliance assessments for products destined for NZ) lead to mutual benefits from surveillance and other enforcement activity information interchange, and co-operation, by increasing the relevance of one markets information to the other.
+The compliance pathways applied through the agreement (e.g. GB based compliance assessments for products destined for New Zealand) lead to mutual benefits from surveillance and other enforcement activity information interchange, and co-operation, by increasing the relevance of one market’s information to the other.